anthonysharpy/sandbank/Code/README.md

 A well-designed query should return instantly.

-However, if you're doing something really hardcore, you should consider wrapping the call in its own thread:
+However, if you're doing something really hardcore, you should consider wrapping the call in its own thread or async task:

 ```
 GameTask.RunInThreadAsync( () => {